google/fhir-dbt-analytics/README.md

 dbt run --selector post_processing
 ```

-The `dbt run` command runs all the data quality metrics in the project.
+`dbt run` runs all the data quality metrics in the project.
 To save time, you can run a selection of metrics if you include a selector argument from [selectors.yml](http://www.google.com/url?sa=D&q=https://docs.getdbt.com/reference/node-selection/yaml-selectors).
 For example, to run only the Encounter metrics, use `dbt run --selector resource_encounter`.

 `dbt run --selector post_processing` runs models that consolidate the metric outputs.

+After both of these commands have successfully run, you can inspect the tables and views created in the BigQuery dataset that you specified within `profiles.yml`.
+Two key tables created are:

+- `metric`: union of all metric outputs at the most granular level
+- `metric_definition` metric definitions, one row per metric

+A good place to start is querying the `metric_by_system` view that joins these two tables together and calculates overall metric values.
+The output of this view is one row per metric.

+Once you have confirmed that metrics are being generated, you will find it helpful to read the [project overview](g3doc/project_overview.md) to further understand the project structure, and then [extending the project](g3doc/extending_the_project.md) to learn how to add metrics of your own.

 ## Support